STRUCTURAL SUPPORT FOR SAFER, HEALTHIER TREES

 Simply put, cabling and bracing are ways to hold your tree together so it doesn't drop branches or split apart.

-We use cables made from extra high strength steel to support branches so they won't move around as much - as a result, they're less likely to break during a storm.
+When structural issues are identified, we may recommend installing a high-strength tensile steel cable in the upper crown of the tree.
+Cabling prevents branches from moving around as much - as a result, they're less likely to break during a storm.
 The cables are attached to the tree using bolts installed through the branches.

 Bracing involves installing a long threaded rod through several branches or stems where they're weak and likely to split.
 The rod gives more support than a cable and limits the degree of twisting that can happen during violent weather.